| |

 Over-water bungalows

-Lankayan is expanding by adding nine over-water bungalows.
-When we visited in August, three had been completed and men were at work on the rest.
-It’s a shame, in a way, that the resort is expanding.
-At the same time, it seems clear to me that the chalets in our row will eventually have to be rebuilt or removed: the sea is rising and the beach is eroding.
+Lankayan has expanded, adding nine over-water bungalows.
+When we visited in August 2018, three had been completed and men were at work on the rest.
+It’s a shame, in a way, that the resort expanded.
+At the same time, it seemed clear to me that the chalets in our row would eventually have to be rebuilt or removed: the sea is rising and the beach is eroding.
 (In the aerial photo above, you can see a curved boardwalk under construction.
 That’s where the over-water bungalows are.)

 A completed over-water bungalow at Lankayan Island.